rilindo/LFCE_Practice_Exams/lfce_1/README.md

 4. Create users Amy, River and Rory (all lowercase), with tmp123$ as the password.
 River should be the only one that have shell access.
 Also, Amy and Rory should have their home directory as /web.
 5. Ensure that Amy and Rory are in the group call "web".
 6. Ensure that /web can be updated by both Amy and Rory.
 7. Create a 10 megabyte encrypted logical volume called private_data with the password of custardandfishsticks.
+The encrypted data volume should be called encrypted_data.
 8. Create a directory call *private* under /web and mount the encrypted volume private_data.
 It should not be persistent.
 9. Create a secure virtual site called "web01.example.com" with the default document root under /web.
 10. Ensure that web01.example.com/private is accessible only from server2.